 Study items to be considered include, but are not limited to:

-– What performance characteristics should home networks possess in order to satisfactorily transport data streams associated with specific services as these streams are passed between access network and the home network and across the home network to the terminal device?
+– What performance characteristics should broadband cable home networks possess in order to satisfactorily transport data streams associated with specific services as these streams are passed between access network and the home network and across the home network to the terminal device?

-– What mechanisms should be employed in order to maintain the QoE on data streams associated with specific services as these streams are passed between the access network and the home network?
+– What mechanisms should be employed in order to maintain the QoE on data streams associated with specific services as these streams are passed between the access network and the broadband cable home networks?

+– What mechanisms should be employed in order to improve the user experience by functionality such as remote content access, multi-screen play and mobile device support over broadband cable home networks?

-– What network management mechanisms should be employed to provision new network-based advanced services to devices connected to the home network?
+– What network management mechanisms should be employed to provision new network-based advanced services to devices connected to the broadband cable home networks?

-– What application management mechanisms should be employed to provision advanced applications to devices connected to the home network?
+– What application management mechanisms should be employed to provision advanced applications to devices connected to the broadband cable home networks?

-– What security mechanisms should be employed to provide protection of the home network?
+– What security mechanisms should be employed to provide protection of the broadband cable home networks?

-– What content protection mechanisms should be employed to provide safeguards for content stored and distributed on the home network?
+– What content protection mechanisms should be employed to provide safeguards for content stored and distributed on the broadband cable home networks?

+– What mechanisms should be employed to realize seamless interconnection between multiple devices for advanced services in broadband cable home networks?

-– What type of protocol conversions should be used for the purpose of seamlessly interconnecting IP to non-IP domains?
+– What type of protocol conversions should be used for the purpose of seamlessly interconnecting IP to non-IP domains in broadband cable home networks?

+– What mechanisms should be employed to support low cost, less cumbersome and low maintenance on broadband cable home networks?

 – What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies (ICTs) or in other industries?
 What enhancements to developed or new Recommendations are required to provide such energy savings?

 Tasks